-The instructions below assume you have a staff role on both areas: the area for 18/19 and for 19/20.
+Important: The instructions below assume you have a staff role on both areas: the area for 21/21 and for 21/22.

-You are then taken through a number of steps, the first of which is this:
+3. You are then taken through a number of steps, the first of which is 'Importing settings':

-You now deselect items you do not want to import.
+4. You can now deselect the items you do not want to import.

 If you need to update the content of a file with new information, delete the old one and replace with a new file.

-- the name of the file itself (so when students download it, its name doesn't include 1819 or even the date of an older year)
+- the name of the file itself (so when students download it, its name doesn't include the date of an older year).

 To change both of these things, select Edit - Edit settings to the right of the link.

-You now rename the file itself: change the Name then click Update.
+3. You can now rename the file itself: change the Name then click Update.

 How to create mandatory content